eZmaxinc/eZmax-SDK-go/docs/PhoneResponseCompound.md

 `func (o *PhoneResponseCompound) HasSPhoneExtension() bool`

 HasSPhoneExtension returns a boolean if a field has been set.

+### GetBPhoneInternational

+`func (o *PhoneResponseCompound) GetBPhoneInternational() bool`

+GetBPhoneInternational returns the BPhoneInternational field if non-nil, zero value otherwise.

+### GetBPhoneInternationalOk

+`func (o *PhoneResponseCompound) GetBPhoneInternationalOk() (*bool, bool)`

+GetBPhoneInternationalOk returns a tuple with the BPhoneInternational field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBPhoneInternational

+`func (o *PhoneResponseCompound) SetBPhoneInternational(v bool)`

+SetBPhoneInternational sets BPhoneInternational field to given value.

+### HasBPhoneInternational

+`func (o *PhoneResponseCompound) HasBPhoneInternational() bool`

+HasBPhoneInternational returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)